avansisintegracion/datalab/proj-kaggle-fishes/notebooks/Article2.md

 # Using neural networks to make fish classification

-Similar to the regression model used to obtain the coordinates of the bounding box, the classification can be obtain by doing some fine tuned to obtain the classification of the fish.
+Similar to the regression model used to obtain the coordinates of the bounding box, the classification can be obtained by doing fine tuning the last layer of the pretrained model to obtain the classification of the fish.
 The only thing that changes is the last layer `x_class` with 8 different outputs:

 ```python